Amadeco/magento2-gallery-extras/CONTRIBUTING.md

-# Contributing to Amadeco StickyCart Module
+# Contributing to Amadeco GalleryExtras Module

 We welcome contributions to the Amadeco GalleryExtras module!
 Here are some guidelines to help you contribute: